DeepBitsTechnology/DeepDi/docs/API.md

 ## Compilation

-To use DD APIs, include `dd.h` and link your program with `disassembler.lib`.
-For the demo version, only x64 version is provided.
+To use DD APIs, include `dd.h` and link your program with `DeepDi.lib`.
+For the demo version, only x64 version of DeepDi.dll is provided.

 ## Example Program
 The following program gives an basic idea of how to use DD APIs.